IAFinalProjectKhqLyl/New-DiaryPadPadPlusPlus-/README.md

 Work of two web development beginners<br>
 Nice color scheme and layout.<br>
 Now is still in beta version.<br>
-Any useful suggestion will be welcome! :D
+Any useful suggestion will be welcome! :-)
 ![](https://pic.superbed.cn/item/5e0ac31c76085c3289f6e24a.png)